 SSEN Transmission are proposing to construct a new single transformer 132/33kV substation, complete with single transformer within the new substation compound located at Sallachy Wind Farm along with a single circuit 132kV wood pole line over a distance of approximately 6km between the 132/33kV substation facility at the Sallachy development site and SSEN Transmission's 132/33kV substation at Cassely.

 The 132kV line will be built using portal wood pole "H" type construction, and strung with 150mm ACSR conductors to meet the wind farms connection capacity.

-At the Cassley 132/33kV substation, instal a 132kV feeder circuit breaker bay.
-The bay will include a single 132kV circuit breaker unit, a single 132kV line disconnector, and associated busbar extensions, support structures, protection, control and metering equipment.
+At the Cassley 132/33kV substation, a 132kV feeder circuit breaker bay will be installed.
+The bay will include a single 132kV circuit breaker unit, a single 132kV line disconnector, and associated busbar extensions, support structures, protection control and metering equipment.
 The incoming 132kV line circuit from Sallachy will terminate on support structures adjacent to the 132kV circuit breaker.
 Also the Cassley 132kV transformer disconnector will be replaced with a modern equivalent 132kV circuit switch device.

 At the new Sallachy 132/33kV substation a 132kV transformer circuit switcher will be installed.

 Scottish and Southern Electricity Networks is the trading name of Scottish and Southern Energy Power Distribution Limited, Scottish Hydro Electric Transmission plc, Scottish Hydro Electric Power Distribution plc and Southern Electric Power Distribution plc.